Equivariant Degenerations of Plane Curve Orbits: Degenerations III: Quartic Plane Curves

-In this section, we record the degenerations that are are proven only for quartics, namely the degeneration to a double conic and acquiring a hyperflex.
-We think the specialization to a hyperflex can be done in arbitrary degree, but the algorithm in \cite{AF00} was too complicated for us to apply with confidence.
+In this section, we finally specialize all the way to the setting $r=2, d=4$ of quartic curves.
+We thoroughly study the classical degeneration to a double conic.
+Then we investigate the effect of acquiring a hyperflex on $\p_{C}$.
+(We believe the hyperflex specialization can be analyzed in arbitrary degree, but the algorithm in \cite{AF00} is too complicated for us to apply with sufficient confidence.)